 - Understand the boundaries of the mediastinum and list the anatomically related structures.

 - List the mediastinal contents and place them correctly into each division.

 The inferior division is further subdivided into anterior, middle and posterior compartments by the pericardial sac.
 Structures located anterior to the pericardial sac belong to the anterior mediastinum, whereas those located posterior to pericardial sac are said to be structures of the posterior mediastinum.
-Those structures located in and around the pericardial sac belong to the middle mediastinum.
+Those located in and around the pericardial sac belong to the middle mediastinum.

 Some structures course longitudinally both through the superior and inferior mediastinum: esophagus, azygos veins and vagus and phrenic nerves.

 The video below will give you a better understanding of the boundaries, divisions and contents of the mediastinum.